-Notes: The solid line plots annual median IP in barrels of oil per day; the dashed and dotted lines show median counterfactual IPs if the wells were instead drilled with the median 2007 and 2015 configurations.
-See text and Appendix B for details.
+Notes: The solid line plots annual median 6 Month IP in barrels of oil per day; the dashed and dotted lines show median counterfactual 6 Month IPs if the wells were instead drilled with the median 2007 and 2016 configurations.
+See text and Appendix D for details.

-This discussion shows that operators have improved their output, but does not consider costs and profitability.
-As a simple measure of profitability I consider the ratio of cost to IP.^{8,9} Figure 6 shows the evolution of predicted cost/IP with two counterfactuals.
-The solid line shows the median of actual predicted cost/IP by year, while the two dotted lines plot median predicted cost/predicted IP if the median 2007 and 2015 configurations had been used.
-Calculation details can be found in Appendix B. The figure shows that the 2015 predicted cost/IP ratio is better than that of 2007, and that the industry has generally been improving its estimated cost/IP ratio over that timeframe.10 This demonstrates that operators have made improvements on the profit margins they can control, and suggests that the industry's configuration changes are aimed at increasing profits, not simply production.
+The discussion above shows that operators have improved their output, but does not consider costs and profitability.
+As a simple measure of profitability I consider the ratio of cost to 6 Month IP.^{8,9} Figure 6 shows the evolution of predicted cost/IP with two counterfactuals.
+The solid line shows the median of actual predicted cost/IP by year, while the two dotted lines plot median predicted cost/predicted IP if the median 2007 and 2016 configurations had been used.
+Calculation details can be found in Appendix D. The figure shows that the 2016 predicted cost/IP ratio is better than that of 2007, and that the industry has generally been improving its estimated cost/IP ratio over that timeframe.10 This demonstrates that operators have made

-$^{^{8}}$ Operators cannot control the commodity price of oil (and therefore revenues), but do have some control over their costs and levels of initial production.
+8Operators cannot control the commodity price of oil (and therefore revenues), but do have some control over their costs and levels of initial production.